learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 2. Find the appropriate row in the corresponding table above and refer to the 'Return value' column to determine the return value of the full expression.

-Finally, once you're done with the provided expressions, come up with some examples of your own to cement your understanding.
+Finally, once you're done with the provided expressions, experiment with some examples of your own to cement your understanding.

 ## Conclusion